Posts Tagged Tennessee Department of Safety

 Tennessee Department of Safety Locations

 The service you need will dictate which Tennessee Department of Safety Service Center you should visit.
 For instance, you can renew or obtain a duplicate of your non-commercial motor vehicle driver’s license at most locations.
 However, the testing necessary for a new license or, in the case of a Driving Under the Influence or Implied Consent Violation, a restricted Tennessee driver’s license is only available at the “full service” centers.
 A list of locations, listed by county and available services can be found by clicking here.
-Knox County has two of these full service centers:
+Knox County has only one full service center:

 Strawberry Plains Driver Testing Station